-On behalf of the Assessor's Office, Mr. Sharpe argued that Mr. Latimer individually controlled the Foundation and that this control included the unfettered ability to amend and revoke the trust.
-Based on Mr. Latimer's ability to amend or revoke, Mr. Sharpe asserted that the Foundation trust was actually a revocable trust and therefore ownership of the Foundation's assets should be attributed to Mr. Latimer for purposes of the greenbelt classification.
+On behalf of the Assessor's Office, r.
+Sharpe argued that r.
+Latimer individually controlled the Foundation and that this control included the unfettered ability to amend and revoke the trust.
+Based on r.
+Latimer's ability to amend or revoke, r.
+Sharpe asserted that the Foundation trust was actually a revocable trust and therefore ownership of the Foundation's assets should be attributed to r.
+Latimer for purposes of the greenbelt classification.